Odiyan: Soundtrack

 The background score for the film was composed by Sam C. S., making his debut in Malayalam cinema.
 The film also features five songs composed by M. Jayachandran, the lyrics were written by Rafeeq Ahamed, Lakshmi Shrikumar, and Prabha Varma.
 "Kondoram", a duet from the film was sung by Shreya Ghoshal and Sudeep Kumar, and written by Ahamed.
 The other four songs were sung by Ghoshal, Shankar Mahadevan, M. G. Sreekumar, and Mohanlal each.

 Jayachandran began composing the songs in June 2017.
 Composing took place at GreenPark hotel in Chennai.
 Mohanlal was also present during the time.
 Jayachandran composed the film's five songs in five days.
 For the song "Kondoram", lyrics were written after the tune was composed.
 Ahamed wrote the lines in a style resembling dialogue writing.
 Recording took place at Chennai (Musik Lounge Studio) and Mumbai.
 Shankar Mahadevan recorded the song "Nenjile" in August 2017.

 For scoring, Menon chose Sam after he was impressed by his work in Vikram Vedha (2017).
-Sam joined the film after the songs were already been composed.
+Sam joined the film after the songs were already composed.
 Scoring began in January 2018.
 Following his usual method, Sam composed the score beforehand based on the screenplay, contrary to the conventional method of scoring the filmed scenes during post-production.
 The musical score was then played while filming.
 Since the film had a period setting, old ethnic musical instruments of Kerala was utilised in the score.
 The film's theme music was chosen from four themes composed by Sam.